 Municipalities are required to comply with the norms and standards prescribed by different legislations, e.g. GRAP Standards, MFMA.
-Municipalities are however also expected to comply with provisions of DORA that relates to the rollover processes and they must accordingly disclose conditional grant performance in the Pre-Audit 2022/23 Annual Financial Statements in order to verify grant expenditure.
-Notably if a municipality has received a direct grant allocation and is acting as an agent in terms of GRAP 109, it is recommended that the municipality clearly disclose grant performance in the note in compliance with GRAP 109, with specific reference to this note in the rollover application letter.
+Municipalities are however also expected to comply with provisions of DORA that relates to the rollover processes and they must accordingly disclose conditional grant performance in the Pre-Audit 2023/24 Annual Financial Statements in order to verify grant expenditure.